MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 The line segments are drawn by using the current pen.
-The figures formed by the segments are not filled.
+The figures formed by the segments aren't filled.
 The current position isn't used or updated by this function.

 ## <a name="ptvisible"></a> `CDC::PtVisible`